machinebox/remoto/README.md

 * Generates human-readable code
 * Lots of [templates](templates) to use today

+## In this document

+* [Introduction](#introduction) - Start learning about Remoto in the introduction
+* [Remoto Definition Files](#remoto-definition-files) - An overview of the Remoto definition files
+* [Remoto command](#remoto-command) - The `remoto` command line tool
+* [remotohttp](#remotohttp) - Templates for Remoto powered HTTP servers and clients

+# Introduction

+Remoto is an RPC ecosystem and code generation tool.
+A powerful set of templates and supporting code allows you to quickly spin up RPC services, and consume them with hand crafted client libraries by experts in each particular language.

 ## Who is Remoto for?

 Remoto is for teams who want to: